ezweave/pretty-functional/chapters/two/two.md

 Now, another point that I must _hammer home_ (and I will do so again later) is that the notion of a "stream" in reactive programming is not tied to the concept of a "stream" as in HTML5 video or anything else that is I/O related.
 This is a _very common_ misconception.
 As soon as someone hears "stream" they immediately start thinking about web sockets or a myriad of other things.
 While we can, and will, look at some I/O the reactive concept of a "data stream" is not at all tied to the source of said stream.
 This will make more sense in the next section, but I want to get you away from that definition of a data stream.

-Stepping back to what I alluded to earlier, with regards to the "propagation of changes" is sort of a larger problem in systems.
+Stepping back to the problem I alluded to earlier is the "propagation of changes," which is sort of a classic problem in systems, _especially_ in distributed systems.

 Let's say we have some entity A and A is listening to new data coming in from some message system.
 This could be something like a [JMS Topic](https://docs.oracle.com/cd/E24902_01/doc.91/e24429/appx_topic_or_queue.htm) (where all subscribers get the same message) or it could just be a message system that pushes updates from some local collection (interesting, I wonder if this will come up again... in the next section?).
 What do you do when some new subscriber, entity B wants to start subscribing to the data source?